uzh-bf/gbl-knowledge/content/games/Escape Uzh.md

 ---
 slug: escape-uzh
 title: EscapeUZH
-imgSrc: '/images/escape_hero.png'
+imgSrc: "/images/escape_hero.png"
-tags: ['UZH DF', 'Educational Escape Room', 'University of Zurich']
+tags: ["UZH DF", "Educational Escape Room", "University of Zurich"]
 subtitle: The Search for the Instant University Diploma – A Scavenger Hunt to get to know the University of Zurich (UZH)
 objectives:
   - University of Zurich – As the escape room is set in the University of Zurich, players can learn about the institution’s main campus, history, culture and its academic legacy in a playful setting.